๐ŸŒ Your knowledge portal

 ๐Ÿ’ก Curiosities #

-1. Human Accuracy: Humans have ~97% accuracy; best systems have >99%
+1. Human Accuracy: Humans have approximately 97% accuracy in facial recognition; the best systems exceed 99%.

-10. Market: Expected to reach $12 billion by 2028
+10. Market: The facial recognition market is projected to reach $12 billion by 2028.

 ๐ŸŽฏ Conclusion #

 Facial recognition is one of the most powerful and controversial technologies today.
-It offers unprecedented convenience and security, but also raises profound questions about privacy and freedom.
+It offers unprecedented convenience and security but also raises profound questions about privacy and freedom.

 Understanding how it works makes us more conscious users capable of making informed decisions about when and how to use this technology.
 The balance between benefits and risks is still being defined, and we're all part of this conversation.